 Myth 5: I can change my rent if the applicant can afford more than my set rent price

 An applicant’s monthly income is not enough reason for you to change your rent price.
 It is also violating fair housing laws.
-Your renter might decide to compromise if you are lucky, otherwise, you run a huge risk of him refusing not to pay more than the listed price and opts for another apartment.
+Your renter might decide to compromise if you are lucky, otherwise, you run a huge risk of him refusing not to pay more than the listed price and opting for another apartment.
 This can translate into the property being vacant for a longer period than necessary thereby losing money in the process.

 We recommend increasing rents based on the condition of the property and comparable properties.
 In the past year, if the home value increased because you upgraded amenities, this should give you moral and legal ground to increase the rent price.

 Myth 6: Rent price should not be set in stone

 As with any business practice, hurdles are thrown your way and may affect your primary investment strategy.
 In the case of investing in rental properties, a neighbor might list their property on the market a week after you listed yours.
 This will affect the competition in the neighborhood and require you to pivot your pricing strategy.

 As a landlord, you need to be flexible in your pricing and adapt your pricing to the weekly market.
 Having an understanding that your rent price should not be set in stone while finding a renter will give you an upper hand against competitors.